mitchsugden/Data-Analysis-and-Data-Mining/README.md

 # Data-Analysis-and-Data-Mining
-Reports and SQL queries used in university projects demonstration knowledge of relational databases, data mining, data analysis and data warehouse design.
+Reports and SQL queries used in university projects demonstrating knowledge of relational databases, data mining, data analysis and data warehouse design.